 What if I’m an Early Bird?

 If you’re an early bird, consider yourself a lucky one!
 Being able to rise early with energy is something many yearn for.
-If you’re looking for a few additional ways to boost your morning energy, you can try getting natural light first thing in the morning, using the SleepScore Smart Alarm to wake up at the optimal point in your sleep cycle, or a variety of other ideas!
+If you’re looking for a few additional ways to boost your morning energy, you can try taking off your sleep mask and getting natural light first thing in the morning, using the SleepScore Smart Alarm to wake up at the optimal point in your sleep cycle, or a variety of other ideas!

 Being an early riser can be troublesome if you don’t schedule your bedtime to give you a full 8 hours of sleep.
 Early to rise should mean early to bed too so you get all the Zzzs you need.